PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Materials and methods

 \subsection{Datasets}

-We mainly utilized the dataset assembled by Lv et al. \cite{lv2021deepips}, comprising experimentally verified phosphorylation sites derived from human A549 cells infected with COVID-19 \cite{stukalov2021multi}.
-This data source allows for an objective and comprehensive evaluation of our model's characteristics, and provides a fair comparison with other results.
-To limit sequence redundancy, the CD-HIT tool\cite{li2006cdhit} was implemented to discard sequences exhibiting more than 30\% protein sequence similarity.
-The retained sequences were segmented into 33-residue fragments, centralizing S/T or Y. A phosphorylated S/T or Y at a fragment's midpoint categorizes it as a positive sample, and if not, it's a negative one.
-The dataset comprises 10,774 S/T site samples and 204 Y site samples, balanced between positive and negative samples for each type.
-The samples were subsequently partitioned into distinct training and test sets, maintaining an 8:2 distribution \cite{wei2020computational}.
-For an in-depth understanding of the dataset's composition, readers are directed to Table \ref{dataset}.
+The primary raw data used in this article includes experimentally verified phosphorylation sites extracted from human A549 cells infected with COVID-19, collected from the literature \cite{stukalov2021multi}.
+We employed the same preprocessing method as Lv et al. \cite{lv2021deepips} to generate a dataset suitable for model training, ensuring fairness in comparison.
+The steps are as follows.
+First, the CD-HIT tool \cite{li2006cdhit} was used to discard data with more than 30\% protein sequence similarity, to limit sequence redundancy.
+Second, the retained sequences were segmented into 33-residue fragments, with S/T or Y located at the center.
+A phosphorylated S/T or Y at the midpoint of a fragment categorizes it as a positive sample, otherwise, it is a negative sample.
+Third, a subset of non-redundant negative samples was randomly selected to match the quantity of positive samples, to balance the positive and negative data.
+Ultimately, the resulting dataset comprises 10,774 S/T site samples and 204 Y site samples, with a balanced number of positive and negative samples for each type.
+The samples were then divided into non-overlapping training and testing sets, maintaining an 8:2 distribution \cite{wei2020computational}.
+Table \ref{dataset} provides details on the composition of the dataset.